 Our acting option in the bachelor of fine arts (BFA) in theatre is an outstanding undergraduate-only, pre-professional training program within a liberal arts education.
 It was named one of the top 10 BFA in acting programs in the country by leading industry observer OnStageblog.com.
 This demanding option consists of innovative and varied course work, with a strong foundation in movement-based approaches, and an emphasis on synthesizing the body, voice, and mind.

-The BFA in acting course work focuses on the whole theatre artist, allowing you to train as a creator of new material, as well as an interpreter of existing material to help you discover the best version of yourself and the stories you want to tell.
+The acting course work focuses on the whole theatre artist, allowing you to train as a creator of new material, as well as an interpreter of existing material to help you discover the best version of yourself and the stories you want to tell.

 - Teaching methodologies include Lecoq, Suzuki, Grotowski, Rodenberg, and Stanislavski, as well as coursework in clown, devising, Shakespeare, and stage combat.

 - The curriculum allows you to participate in exciting immersive learning and study abroad opportunities.

 - You will have numerous on-campus workshops with professional casting directors and other industry professionals throughout your four years of training.

 - You will have the opportunity to audition for senior showcases in New York and Chicago, and an LA Experience in Los Angeles.

 - We are an active, award-winning participant in the Kennedy Center American College Theater Festival (KCACTF).

 - The acting option in our BFA in theatre requires 86 credits, along with an additional 33 credits of core courses and two general electives that are part of the University Core Curriculum.